 From the U.S. to Ireland.
-You must first dial 011, which is the international dialing code.
+You must first dial o11, which is the international dialing code.
 Next, you must dial 353, the country code for Ireland, and then the rest of the number to reach a specific city and location.
-Note that if there is a "0" listed before the main number, drop it when dialing internationally.
+Note that if there is a "o" listed before the main number, drop it when dialing internationally.

-From Ireland to the U.S.: To "phone home" while you are abroad using a calling card or calling collect, you must dial 0800-89-0011 to get an AT&T operator, and then the regular area code and number.
+while you are abroad using a calling card or calling collect, you must dial o800-89-0011 to get an AT&T operator, and then the regular area code and number.
 Many students get a pre-paid Irish calling card to use for calling home while they are away.
 To dial directly, you can dial "001," the area code, and the phone number you are calling.
 Note that "00" is the international access code in Ireland and "1" is the country code for the United States.